|

 vessel of appropriate design has been selected for presentation,

+again with data and plans.
 I wish to thank Don Seltzer,

 a fellow listswain of the Patrick O'Brian Gunroom and of John